11 Good Putlocker Alternatives to Stream Movies Online

 Solar Movie is another well-regarded streaming site.
 The site is clean, fast, and easy to use.
 It doesn’t have the slickest interface in the world, but it makes short work of finding movies and TV shows to watch.
 Both have their own category, and there is also a useful search function should you need it.
 The range of movies and shows seems mixed.
 Some titles are quite obscure, but others are much more well-known.
 Streaming is seamless, too.
-Highlight a title and a popup appears, select “Watch” and a new screen shows with the title front and center.
+Highlight a title, and a popup appears, select “Watch,” and a new screen shows with the title front and center.
 As long as your internet connection is sufficiently fast to handle the quality, Solar Movie streams flawlessly.

-Like all the services in this category, FMovies is a torrent-based app and you are part of the distribution network, so keep your VPN turned on.
+Like all the services in this category, FMovies is a torrent-based app, and you are part of the distribution network, so keep your VPN turned on.

 123Movies has been around for a while, and it may or may not be a clone of the original, depending on what you read online.
 Either way, this version of the site works well.
 The website itself is slick and easy to use.
 It has the usual category selections, and you can even filter by country if you are looking for a foreign film.
-The selection is wide and covers most new releases.
+The collection is extensive and covers most new releases.

 123Movies uses torrents, so you’re helping to distribute material whenever you use it.
 Keep that VPN working.

-Hey wait, didn’t we just talk about Popcorn Time above?
+Hey, wait, didn’t we just talk about Popcorn Time above?
 We did, and the service also has an app.
 The app is available for Android, Windows, Linux, and Mac, and you can download it here.
-Install the app, find a title, select it and it plays.
+Install the app, find a title, select it, and it plays.

 Sky HD (not connected with the UK television channel) only works on Android and is essentially a carbon copy of PlayBox HD.
 It doesn’t have anything much in the way of originality, but it works great and seems to be reliable.

-We know that streaming video is a huge activity for many of our readers, and we have a lot of great articles and tutorials to help you make the most of your online video experience.
+We know that streaming video is a massive activity for many of our readers, and we have a lot of great articles and tutorials to help you make the most of your online video experience.

 Want to stream movies on your iPhone?
 Check out our guide to the best movie streaming apps for iPhone!